 We were finally on the road, a motley pack of pilgrims: me, Thomas, Mody, and a driver, also named Mody. (“There are a lot of Modys in Senegal,” Thomas explained.)
 We were in a car, breakfasting greedily on croissants, moving east, and our pilgrimage finally had a sense of momentum.

-Touba is only 100 miles east of Dakar, but the pulverized highway and the boundless grassland made it feel much farther.
+Touba is only one hundred miles east of Dakar, but the pulverized highway and the boundless grassland made it feel much farther.
 The road stretched unswervingly eastward, away from the soothing sea air of the capital and into the unforgiving glare of the savanna sun.
 The city announced itself from a distance.
 A minaret—the tallest in Sub-Saharan Africa—escaped the curvature of the earth and broke the horizon, marking the location of the Great Mosque of Touba.
 “There’s the mosque!
 That’s where you can find Amadu Bamba,” Thomas said.
 He meant that we would find Bamba’s mausoleum inside.

 Closer to its center, Touba transforms into a Muslim amusement park relentlessly assuring believers they have indeed found the place for which they have been yearning.
 There are stalls hawking Korans and Koran necklaces, so you can carry the Koran around your neck at all times.
 There are prayer beads and pictures of saints.
 Dwarfing everything are the minarets of the Great Mosque, glittering like a fairy castle.
 The mosque is not the only material fantasy Touba has realized.
 The city’s exemption from civilian control once made it the epicenter of the West African black market.
 The many mansions of the marabouts, paid for and serviced by devout disciples, are clustered here.
 Somewhere among them, the Grand Caliph lived.